alexjorgef/diatestsuite/README.md

 This repo cover the development of:

 * Tester: Create a new test-space environment with DIA's platform (used for contributing/mantaining).
-* Dumper: Extract a snapshot of data, and upload it to registry (runs on a production machine).
+* Dumper: Extract a snapshot of data, and upload it to registry (runs on production machine).

+> Note for [Wiki](https://github.com/alexjorgef/diatestsuite/wiki), that contains proposal documents.

 ---

-> :warning:	All commands are run at the root directory of this repository!

-Software dependencies needed:

-* **bash**
-* **minikube**, and **docker** as main driver

 Minimum hardware recommended:

 * Disk space available: 30 GB
 * RAM available: 8 GB

-The tests are cover by with the followding systems:
+The followding systems are covered:

 * Architectures: x86_64
 * OSs: Arch Linux v6.3.6-arch1-1

-> Note for [Wiki](https://github.com/alexjorgef/diatestsuite/wiki), that contains proposal documents for public.
+Software dependencies needed:

+* **bash**
+* **minikube**, and **docker** as main driver

+> :warning:	All commands are run at the root directory of this repository.

+---

 - [Tester](#tester)
   - [Prepare files](#prepare-files)